nginxinc/nginx-amplify-doc/amplify-guide.md

 ## Metrics and Metadata

-Most metrics will be collected by the Amplify Agent without requiring the user to perform any additional setup (for troubleshooting see section "What to Check if Amplify Agent Isn't Reporting Metrics" above).
+Most metrics will be collected by the Amplify Agent without requiring the user to perform any additional setup — for troubleshooting see section "What to Check if Amplify Agent Isn't Reporting Metrics" above.

 Some additional metrics for NGINX monitoring will only be reported if NGINX configuration file is adjusted accordingly.
-See section "Additional HTTP Metrics" below, and pay attention to Source and Variable fields in metric descriptions that follow.
+See "Additional NGINX Metrics" below, and pay attention to *source* and *variable* fields in the metric descriptions that follow.

 ### OS Metrics